mpuittinen/getdata-031-courseproject/README.md

 ## Dataset description

+The dataset tidydata.txt is based on measurement data available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip [1]
-The variables in the dataset are
+The variables in the dataset are:

 	subject : test person involved
 	activity : activity performed (STANDING, WALKING, ...)